ucsd-cse12-sp24/ucsd-cse12-sp24.github.io/syllabus.md

 <h3>Discussion</h3>

-**In-person discussion** will reinforce concepts from class and introduce concepts that are especially helpful for completing programming assignments.
+**In-person discussion** will reinforce concepts from class and pracice exam questions.
 Discussions are also an opporunity to ask questions about the assignments as well as the course material.
 They will be recorded.
 Attendance is encouraged but optional.

 Discussions will also be recorded by podcasting but will not be available remotely while they are ongoing.
 You can find the recordings in the Canvas Media Gallery or at [podcast.ucsd.edu](https://podcast.ucsd.edu){:target="_blank"}

-### Course Engagement

-We highly recommend actively participating in class, attending discussion, and completing the weekly review quizzes.
-Regularly engaging with the class in these ways counts towards the Engagement component of your overall score.

-This score is calculated on a weekly basis (starting in Week 1).
-The maximum number of points you can earn in one week is 6.
-The lowest weekly participation score will be dropped when calculating your overall engagement average.

-Earn engagement points by:
-- **In class participation via worksheets** In Weeks 1 through 10 (starting with the second lecture of the quarter), you will earn credit for attending and participating in lecture (3 points each) and discussion section (2 points).
-Worksheets will be graded for participation only and not for correctness of the response.
+<h3>Lecture/Discussion Participation (Extra Credit)</h3>

+Starting with the second lecture, we will take attendance during lecture (except exams) and for each discussion session.

+Attendance for lectures and discussions is not required, but attendance at each lecture/discussion earns 0.4% extra credit, up to a maximum of 10% (25 total lectures and/or discussions).

+In each lecture/discussion, we’ll have a paper handout (also available electronically).
+At the end of lecture/discussion you’ll have a chance submit your handout to Gradescope.
+You can do this by scanning it in the Gradescope app (for iOS and Android) or through the web interface.
+To get participation credit, you have to submit a handout filled in with the key provided by the instructor/TA.

-    To receive credit for attending lectures and discussion, you must make sure to check-in (check-ins will happen at random times in the middle of the lecture/discussion).
-The correct code for the lecture/discussion (given by the instructor/TA during lecture/discussion) must be used or credit will not be given for attending.
+The correct key for the lecture/discussion (given by the instructor or TA) must be used or credit will not be given for attending.
+Handouts will be graded for participation only and not for correctness of the response.

-    Attendance check-ins will be handled through Gradescope therefore it’s highly recommended to download the Gradescope mobile app to your phone so you can upload your worksheets.
-Otherwise, you will need to hand-in your worksheets to the instructor/TA after lecture/discussion and come to office hours to get them back.

-    If the file has not uploaded by the end of lecture/discussion, hand-in the worksheet before you or the instructor/TA leaves the room.
-We will not accept any worksheets once Gradescope closes (10 minutes after the lecture is scheduled to end) and the instructor/TA leaves the room and credit for attendance will not be given retroactively.
+We will not accept any check-ins after lecture and credit for attendance will not be given retroactively.

-- **Weekly Review quiz** Online quizzes review the week’s material and preview some upcoming examples each week.
-You can submit your answers to each quiz as many times as you like.
-The latest submission before 8am on Monday will count towards your engagement score.
-Each weekly review quiz will be worth 6 points.
-The review quiz must be completed independently and individually.
-You may refer to your class notes and resources linked from this website, but not to other references.
-You may not share information about the review quiz with others, take the review quiz in someone else’s name, or ask anyone for prior knowledge about the review quiz.

-We encourage you to find your preferred method for staying engaged with the course.
-There are lots of ways to earn full credit for a week’s engagement.
-For example: (1) attending all lectures; or (2) answering all questions on the review quiz correctly; or (3) attending one lecture, discussion section, and getting one answer correct on the review quiz; etc.

 ### Stepik Exercises (Textbook)

 Along with each lecture will come some optional pre-lecture work from our [Stepik textbook](https://stepik.org/course/109917/syllabus){:target="_blank"}.

 The Stepik online texbook records your progress, and we give a schedule of expected times to finish the readings (i.e. they should be completed before the lecture in which they are assigned).
 There is no penalty for completing these late as they will not be graded, but they are assigned so that you will be prepared to participate in problem solving session and so that you know the expected pace of the course.

 <a id="p:programming"></a>
 <h3>Programming Assignments (PAs)</h3>

 Most weeks there will be a programming assignment.
 Direct practice with programming will make up the majority of your work in the course.

+<h4>Grading</h4>

+Programming assignments are graded in two ways:

+- Most of the PA grading is through **Gradescope's autograder** which checks that your code follows the write-up's specifications.
+The autograded grade is displayed each time something is submitted to Gradescope.
+We will not manually grade code that is autograded so make sure to check Gradescope autograder output to ensure that it compiles and passes all requirements.

+- Some parts of PAs are **manually graded** by the course staff.
+Usually manually graded code is used to visually check code that cannot be autograded.

+Not all PAs have manually graded parts, in which case your final score will be the autograded score displayed in Gradescope.

+<h4>Feedback</h4>

 There are several opportunities to get feedback on your work and improve: